alexrutz/flightgpt/README.md

 The snapshot also exposes a combined Engine Warning/System display under the `ewd` key which mirrors engine data and active cautions.
 Use the `ewd` command in the CLI to print this summary.
 The radio management panel is now integrated as well.
-Use `com1 FREQ` or `com2 FREQ` to tune the standby frequencies, `swap1` or `swap2` to activate them and `radio` to print the current settings.
+Use `com1 FREQ`, `com2 FREQ` or `ils FREQ` to tune the standby frequencies. `swap1`, `swap2` and `swapils` activate the respective standby values and `radio` prints the current settings.

 4. Run the cockpit system snapshot example:
 ```bash